roldanjorge/roldanjorge_website/content/posts/2025_03_10_pilas_issue2/index.md

 ---

 # Signal's President Meredith Whittaker warns about the security risks of AI Agents
 Signal's president Meredith Whittaker raised concerns about the imminent dangers that AI agents pose to privacy and security of devices.
-Meredith argueed that granting AI agents access to multiple crucial services, apps,  and data in our devices could eventually threaten "to break blood brain barrier between the application, and the Operating Sytem (OS) layer" potentially undermining the privacy of secure applications such as Signal [^agent_risks] .
+Meredith argueed that granting AI agents access to multiple crucial services, apps,  and data in our devices could eventually threaten "to break the blood brain barrier between the application, and the Operating Sytem (OS) layer" potentially undermining the privacy of secure applications such as Signal [^agent_risks] .

 # Google releases Gemma 3
 Google released Gemma 3 on March 12, 2025.
-This lightweight model was designed to run on a single Graphical Processing Unit (GPU) or Tensor Processing Unit (GPU) which means they can potentially run locally in a device and offers support of more than 140 languages.
+This lightweight model was designed to run on a single Graphical Processing Unit (GPU) or Tensor Processing Unit (GPU) which means they can potentially run locally in a device.
+It offers support of more than 140 languages.
 These are some highlights  [^gemma_announcement] [^gemma_technical_report] [^gemma3_developer_guide] .

 {{< figure id="gemma3_1" src="./gemma3_1.png" alt="gemma3_1" caption="Gemma 3 sizes and capabilities"  >}}

--  Gemma 3 comes in 4 sizes: 1B, 4B, 12B, and 27B.
+-  **Sizes**: Gemma 3 comes in 4 sizes: 1B, 4B, 12B, and 27B.
 Context length, languages, and input modalities are shown in {{< figref "gemma3_1" >}}.
--   Gemma 3 still uses a decoder-only transformer architecture leveraging Grouped-Query Attention [^gqa] with post-norm and pre-norm with RMSNorm [^rmsnorm] .
+-   **Architecture**: Gemma 3 still uses a decoder-only transformer architecture leveraging Grouped-Query Attention [^gqa] with post-norm and pre-norm with RMSNorm [^rmsnorm] .
 Starting with a local layer, it uses a pattern of 5 local layers for every global layer.
 Gemma 3 uses a 400M vision encoder based on SigLIP encoder [^sigmoid_loss_language_image] .
-- The amount of tokens in Trillions (T) for the pre-training of the versions 1B, 4B, 12B, 27B was 2T, 4T, 12T, and 14T, respectively.
-Gemma 3 uses a SentencePiece otkenizer and leverages distillation.
+- **Pre-training**: The amount of tokens in Trillions (T) for the pre-training of the versions 1B, 4B, 12B, 27B was 2T, 4T, 12T, and 14T, respectively.
+Gemma 3 uses a SentencePiece tokenizer and leverages distillation.
--  Instruction tuning for Gemma 3 involved using knowledge distillation [^agarwal_distill] and Reinforcement Learning (RL) finetuning techniques based on BOND [^sessa_bond], WARM [^rame_warm], and WARP [^rame_warp] .
+-  **Post-training**: Instruction tuning for Gemma 3 involved using knowledge distillation [^agarwal_distill] and Reinforcement Learning (RL) finetuning techniques based on BOND [^sessa_bond], WARM [^rame_warm], and WARP [^rame_warp] .

 {{< figure id="gemma3_2" src="./gemma3_2.png" alt="gemma3_2" caption="Gemma 3 Benchmarking results"  >}}